 Health Benefits of Sea Kale

-Digestive Health: Like other members of the Brassicaceae family, sea kale contains a high content of dietary fiber, making it very beneficial for digestion.
-Fiber helps to bulk up stool and move it through the digestive tract, thereby eliminating common issues such as constipation, bloating, cramping, excess gas, and even diarrhea.
-By promoting a healthy digestive system, sea kale can help to prevent various gastrointestinal diseases, including colon cancer.
+Like other members of the Brassicaceae family, sea kale contains a high content of dietary fiber, making it very beneficial for digestion.
+Fiber helps to bulk up the stool and move it through the digestive tract, thereby eliminating common issues such as constipation, bloating, cramping, excess gas, and even diarrhea.
+By promoting a healthy digestive system, this vegetable can help to prevent various gastrointestinal diseases.

-Diuretic Properties: The mineral content of sea kale, as well as its metabolism-stimulating properties, provide this interesting vegetable with certain diuretic properties, which means that it stimulates urination.
-This promotes the flushing of toxins from the body, because the kidneys are able to work at a more functional level.
+The mineral content of sea kale, as well as its metabolism-stimulating properties, provides this interesting vegetable with certain diuretic properties, which means that it stimulates urination.
+This promotes the flushing of toxins from the body because the kidneys are able to work at a more functional level.
 This also helps to rid the body of excess salts, water, and fat, since urine is composed of approximately 4% fat.

-Immune System Health: Sea kale is found to have a very high level of vitamin C. Ascorbic acid is one of the most essential vitamins in the human body and can stimulate the immune system to increase its production of white blood cells.
-Therefore, sea kale can optimize your immune system and help you defend against everything from the common cold to the preventing of cancer, thanks to the antioxidant activities of vitamin C.
+Sea kale is found to have a very high level of vitamin C (ascorbic acid), which is one of the essential vitamins that can stimulate the immune system to increase its production of white blood cells.
+Therefore, it can optimize your immune system and help you fight the common cold, thanks to the antioxidant activities of vitamin C.

-Hormone Regulation: Iodine is one of the most undervalued, yet essential, minerals for human health.
-Without iodine, the thyroid gland would be unable to produce a number of its hormones, including thyroid.
-By actively regulating the endocrine system with a healthy level of iodine, sea kale can keep your body running smoothly and ensuring that all of your hormonal processes stay balanced.
-This also helps to boost your metabolism, thereby avoiding excess weight gain, fatigue, and organ system malfunctions.
+Iodine is one of the most undervalued, yet an essential mineral for human health.
+Without iodine, the thyroid gland would be unable to produce a number of hormones, including thyroid.
+By actively regulating the endocrine system with a healthy level of iodine, sea kale can keep your body function smoothly and ensure that all of your hormonal processes stay balanced.
+This also helps to boost your metabolism, thereby avoiding excess weight gain, fatigue, and organ systems malfunctions.

-Weight Gain: Although most health-conscious adults worry about losing weight, there are plenty of people who need to gain weight fast.
-The very high levels of carbohydrates (comparable to potatoes) means that sea kale can help you put on weight fast, particularly after excessive exercise, illness, or recovery from an injury/surgery.
+Although most health-conscious adults worry about losing weight, there are many people who need to gain weight fast.
+The very high levels of carbohydrates in sea kale (comparable to potatoes) mean that it can help you put on weight quickly, particularly after excessive exercise, illness, or recovery from an injury or surgery.